3rd SUNDAY IN LENT March 8th, 2026 LIVE Service

 Sermon Podcast

-- "Spirit Moves as she Wills" by The Reverend Jacquelyn Foxall January 26, 2026 Knox Oakville
+- “Bread of Life” by The Reverend Jacquelyn Foxall February 25, 2026 Knox Oakville

-- 'Building a Revolution' by The Reverend Jacquelyn Foxall January 19, 2026 Knox Oakville
+- “Not by Bread Alone” by The Reverend Jacquelyn Foxall February 18, 2026 Knox Oakville

-- “Fear Doesn’t Stop Us” by The Reverend Jacquelyn Foxall January 4, 2026 Knox Oakville
+- "Transfiguration: When looks are deceiving" by The Reverend Jacquelyn Foxall February 15, 2026 Knox Oakville

 Stay in Touch